-We will require additional capital beyond our currently anticipated amounts, as described above, and this additional capital may not be available when needed, on reasonable terms, or at all.
-In particular, because we do not have sufficient financial resources to meet all of our development objectives, including the completion of our planned Phase 3 trials of I.V.
-CR845, we will need to raise additional capital.
-If we are not able to do so, we could be required to postpone, scale back or eliminate some, or all, of these objectives, including one or more of our planned Phase 3 trials of I.V.
-CR845.
+We will require additional capital beyond our currently anticipated amounts, including the proceeds from our secondary financing, as described above, and this additional capital may not be available when needed, on reasonable terms, or at all.
+In particular, because we do not have sufficient financial resources to meet all of our development objectives, especially the completion of our planned development of Oral CR845, we will need to raise additional capital.
+If we are not able to do so, we could be required to postpone, scale back or eliminate some, or all, of these objectives.
 To the extent that we raise additional capital through the future sale of equity or convertible debt, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our existing common stockholders.
 If we raise additional funds through the issuance of debt securities, these securities could contain covenants that would restrict our operations.
 If we raise additional funds through collaboration arrangements in the future, we may have to relinquish valuable rights to our technologies, future revenue streams or product candidates or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our drug development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.